WORLD NEWS SCHEDULE AT 0600 GMT/2 AM ET

 Philippine judges, court employees call on top justice to resign

-MANILA - A group of judges and four court employees’ groups call for the Philippines’ chief justice to step down in a “sacrifice” to restore peace and order in the judiciary, a plea she rejected.
+MANILA - A group of judges and four court employees’ groups call for the Philippines’ chief justice to step down in a“sacrifice” to restore peace and order in the judiciary, a plea she rejected.
 (PHILIPPINES-JUDICIARY/, moved, 334 words)

 Trump pulls back from big changes to gun laws after Florida shooting